FAQs

 decorated boats dog 600px

-The 2023 Matlock Bath Illuminations season ran every Saturday and Sunday from 9 September to 29 October,.
+The 2024 Matlock Bath Illuminations season will run every Saturday and Sunday from 7 September to 27 October,.

 What time do the Illuminations start?

-The Derwent Gardens (DE4 3NR) gates open at 6pm on Saturdays and Sundays (5.30pm on the final Sunday of the season).
-The Lights are from 6pm and entertainment starts around the bandstand at 6.30pm.
-The models are mounted on rowing boats and paraded on the River Derwent each Saturday (from around 7.45pm in September and from around 7.15pm in October) and Sundays from around 7pm.
+The Derwent Gardens (DE4 3NR) gates open at 5.30pm on Saturdays and Sundays.
+The Lights are from 6pm (or when it goes dark) and entertainment starts near the bandstand from around 6.20pm.
+The models are mounted on rowing boats and paraded on the River Derwent each Saturday (from around 8pm in September and from around 7pm in October) and Sundays from around 8pm in September and 7pm in October.
 We also have a fireworks finale every Saturday in October on the final night, Sunday 29 October.
 Every night is themed, with characters in the Gardens with whom young visitors can have their photos taken for free.

 Aren't Derwent Gardens a public area?

-The season started on Saturday 9 September and ran until Sunday 29 October.
+The season starts on Saturday 7 September and runs until Sunday 27 October.

 How do I book online?

-Do I have to book tickets for under 16s, even though they are free?
+Do I have to book tickets for under 16s?

 Yes, you must include accompanied children in your online booking.